 <Unchanged parts are omitted>

-If a UE detects a first SS/PBCH block and determines that a CORESET for Type0-PDCCH CSS set is not present, and for for FR1 or for for FR2, the UE may determine the nearest (in the corresponding frequency direction) global synchronization channel number (GSCN) of a second SS/PBCH block having a CORESET for an associated Type0-PDCCH CSS set as . is the GSCN of the first SS/PBCH block and is a GSCN offset provided by Table 13-16 for FR1 and Table 13-17 for FR2.
+If a UE detects a first SS/PBCH block and determines that a CORESET for Type0-PDCCH CSS set is not present, and for for FR1 or for for FR2, the UE may determine the nearest (in the corresponding frequency direction) global synchronization channel number (GSCN) of a second SS/PBCH block having a CORESET for an associated Type0-PDCCH CSS set as . is the GSCN of the first SS/PBCH block, in FR1 and FR2-1, 3 in FR2-2, and is a GSCN offset provided by Table 13-16 for FR1 and Table 13-17 for FR2.
 If the UE detects the second SS/PBCH block and the second SS/PBCH block does not provide a CORESET for Type0-PDCCH CSS set, as described in clause 4.1, the UE may ignore the information related to GSCN of SS/PBCH block locations for performing cell search.

 <Unchanged parts are omitted>